mblayman/mattlayman.com/content/django-riffs/2021-09-13-15-user-session-data.md

 * The user's hash (stored in `_auth_user_hash`)
 * The string name of the auth backend used
   (stored in `_auth_user_backend`)

-Since we know that a session identifies a browser and does so securely, the auth system stores identity information into the session to tie that unique session to a unique user.
-When a user makes a request
-with these data elements,
-the auth system can determine
-if the request data is valid
-and should be considered authenticated.

 The auth system will read which backend is used and load that backend if possible.